Science and Technology for Humanitarian Action Challenges (HAC)

 Call deadline

 Proposal submissions are possible once per year.
-The application deadline for the fifth call for proposals will be communicated soon.
+The application deadline for the sixth call for proposals is Thursday 5 March 2026 (17:00 CET).

 • Please read carefully all documents available in the application toolkit to prepare your application.